 A functional behavioral assessment (FBA) is a process used to try to solve a child’s behavioral problems.
 It can uncover why a student is having behavioral issues by identifying social, emotional, and environmental causes.
 The school then writes a behavior intervention plan (BIP), which outlines how to address the issues.

 IEE stands for independent educational evaluation.
 This is different from an evaluation given by the school.
 Professionals who are not school district employees conduct IEEs.
 Parents sometimes request an IEE if they disagree with the results of the school’s evaluation of their child.
 Sometimes the school requests an IEE when they don’t have the right experts to evaluate a specific issue a student might have.
 You have the right to request that the school pay for an IEE.
 Whether or not the school ends up paying for an IEE, it has to consider the results.

 10. Due process

 Due process is the legal method you can use to formally disagree with the school.
 You have to file a written complaint to begin the process.
-The complaint could have to do with your child’s eligibility for special education services or the types of services she receives.
+The complaint could have to do with your child’s eligibility for special education services or the types of services your child receives.
 It’s important to understand your legal rights under due process.

 11. Prior written notice

 Prior written notice is a formal letter the school sends to parents.
 It’s also a legal right under IDEA.
-Any time the school district denies, refuses or accepts a parent request for an evaluation or change to special education services, it must give prior written notice.
+Any time the school district denies, refuses, or accepts a parent request for an evaluation or change to special education services, it must give prior written notice.
 It explains what the school plans to do or refuses to do.
 Find out when schools send prior written notice.

 About the author